Clovis North turns within for new football coach in Benny Martinez

 Martinez, who did not immediately return calls from The Bee for comment, was a running backs coach last year under Quinn, who went 6-6 in his only season at Clovis North before stepping down Jan.
 23 to take over as the coach at McFarland.

 Before Quinn, the Broncos were coached by Fresno Athletic Hall of Famer Simons in 2015 and 2014 during his second stint at the school after launching the program in 2009 and 2010.
-Former Fresno State and NFL defensive back Cory Hall coached Clovis North from 2011 to 2013, leading the Broncos to a section D-II title in 2011 and a D-I crown in 2012.
+Former Fresno State and NFL defensive back Cory Hall coached Clovis North from 2011-13, leading the Broncos to a section D-II title in 2011 and a D-I crown in 2012.

 Martinez interviewed for the Clovis North job in 2014 before school administrators elected to give Simons a second stint.
 Martinez coached at the junior high level for two seasons, leading Granite Ridge to its first football title, before returning to the varsity as an assistant under Quinn.